WVUHPC/Modern-Fortran/_episodes/20-Parallel-Programming.md

 </p>
 </div>

-It should be clear that computers today are not getting faster and faster over the years as it was the case during the 80s and 90s.
+It should be clear that computers today are not getting faster and faster over the years as was the case during the 80s and 90s.
-Computers today are just getting marginally faster if you look at one individual core, but today we have more cores on a machine and basically every computer, tablet and phone around us is multiprocessor.
+Computers today are just getting marginally faster if you look at one individual core, but today we have more cores on a machine and basically, every computer, tablet, and phone around us is a multiprocessor.

-It could be desirable that parallelism could be something that a computer deals automatically.
+It could be desirable that parallelism could be something that a computer deals with automatically.
 The reality is that today, writing parallel code or converting serial code, ie codes that are supposed to run on a single core is not a trivial task.

 ## Parallel Programming in Fortran

 After the release of Fortran 90 parallelization at the level of the language was considered.
-High Performance Fortran (HPF) was created as an extension of Fortran 90 with constructs that support parallel computing, Some HPF capabilities and constructs were incorporated in Fortran 95.
+High-Performance Fortran (HPF) was created as an extension of Fortran 90 with constructs that support parallel computing, Some HPF capabilities and constructs were incorporated in Fortran 95.
-The implementation of HPF features was uneven across vendors and OpenMP attract vendors to better support OpenMP over HPF features.
+The implementation of HPF features was uneven across vendors and OpenMP attracts vendors to better support OpenMP over HPF features.
-In the next sections we will consider a few important technologies that bring parallel computing to the Fortran Language.
+In the next sections, we will consider a few important technologies that bring parallel computing to the Fortran Language.
-Some like coarrays are part of the language itself, others like OpenMP, OpenACC, are directives added as comments to the sources and compliant compilers can use those directives to provide parallelism.
-CUDA Fortran is an superset of the Fortran language and MPI a library for distributed parallel computing.
+Some like coarrays are part of the language itself, like OpenMP, and OpenACC, are directives added as comments to the sources and compliant compilers can use those directives to provide parallelism.
+CUDA Fortran is a superset of the Fortran language and MPI a library for distributed parallel computing.
 In the following sections a brief description of them.

 ### Fortran coarrays